codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Introduction-2186.md

 # Recap

-In the previous unit, we have seen what is the box model, how to use it to put space inside and outside our boxes as well as giving dimensions to your content.
+In the previous unit, we have seen what the box model is, how to use it to put space inside and outside our boxes as well as giving dimensions to your content.
 We have also seen how to use margins for practical usages like centering your content.

 # In this unit